Kumpob/ShitChatAI/README.md

 # **ShitChatAI**

-A lightweight, client-side AI chat app where you can create characters, customize prompts, upload images, manage chats, and talk to AI models via **OpenRouter**, **DeepSeek**, **OpenAI**, or any OpenAI-compatible API endpoint.
+A lightweight, client-side AI chat app where you can create characters, customize prompts, upload files and images, manage chats, and talk to AI models via **OpenRouter**, **DeepSeek**, **OpenAI**, or any OpenAI-compatible API endpoint.
 All data (characters, chats, images, presets) is stored **locally in your browser** — nothing is uploaded to any server.

 ---